root-project/web/manual/getting_started_with_root/index.md

 Exits after processing the command line macro files.

 `-l` <br>
+Do not show the ROOT banner.

+`-a` <br>
-Does not show the splash screen.
+Show the ROOT splash screen.

 `-x` <br>
 Exit on exception.